 Since 2005 I’ve usually lived and worked away from my family and friends in the US.
 From the start, my friends and family asked “how will we know where you are and what you’re doing?”
 So to keep friends, family and colleagues visually up to speed with where I am and what I’m seeing, I’ve been throwing photos and the occasional text up on this blog ever since.

 I am SO grateful for all of you viewers & readers who comment, who look at the photos, who seem to appreciate what I’m doing!
 Thanks!
 Please let me know what you like, what you’d like to see more of or less of, and so on.
-I tend to go to a new work environment every other year or so, and it’s great to have some continuity and sense of connections that carry forward. 🙂
+I do travel a ton, usually for work but also more and more for pleasure now I’m based in Europe full-time :-).

 If you’re curious you can scan through past entries and see photos and stories from many countries on most continents.
 Thanks for reading the blog and giving me any feedback and suggestions you have.
 At the very bottom of the page, you’ll find a few links: to follow the blog & get notification any time I post something new, to see what posts have been most popular the last couple days, and an archive that allows you to call up past months from the beginning, one at a time.

 Drop a note if you feel so inclined: generous and helpful comments are always welcome.
 Peace.